 - lims (dict) A dictionary that contains the limits of the spatial variables - npts (dict) A dictionary that contains the number of points to be used on each spatial variable.
-Note: the number of nodes (located at the cell centres) is npts, and the number of edges is npts+1. - tabs (dict) A dictionary that contains information about the size and location of the tabs - side (str, optional) Whether the points are clustered near to the left or right boundary, or both boundaries.
+Note: the number of nodes (located at the cell centres) is npts, and the number of edges is npts+1. - side (str, optional) Whether the points are clustered near to the left or right boundary, or both boundaries.
 Can be "left", "right" or "symmetric".
 Default is "symmetric" - stretch (float, optional) The factor (alpha) which appears in the exponential.
 If side is "symmetric" then the default stretch is 1.15.
 If side is "left" or "right" then the default stretch is 2.3. - Extends ("": pybamm.SubMesh1D) - class pybamm.Chebyshev1DSubMesh (lims, npts, tabs=None)